Linuxfabrik/monitoring-plugins/check-plugins/fortios-version/README.rst

 Overview
 --------

-This plugin lets you track if an FortiOS update for a Forti Appliance like FortiGate is available, using the FortiOS REST API.
+This plugin lets you track if FortiOS is End-of-Life (EOL).
+To compare against the current/installed version of FortiOS, the check has to fetch the REST API of the FortiOS appliance.

 Fact Sheet